 Crowdfunding Maternity Leave as a Last Resort

 Do-it-yourself fundraising is already used to cover everything from unexpected medical catastrophes to college tuition to honeymoons — now, helping to cover new-baby costs and lost income has joined those ranks.
 Platforms like GoFundMe, Plumfund and YouCaring feature an ever-increasing number of maternity leave funds.
-On GoFundMe, for instance, a search for maternity leave yields more than 3,000 results.
-And there's even a beta crowdfunding platform specifically for maternity leave called Take12.
+On GoFundMe, for instance, a search for maternity leave yields more than 4,500 results.
+And there's even a crowdfunding platform specifically for maternity leave called Take12.

 Amy Gerving's Plumfund was set up to help welcome her and her husband's third child via adoption: a 6-month-old baby boy named Charlie who's also the biological sibling of Gerving's adopted daughter.
 Although her job offers short-term disability pay for women who have birth children, they offer nothing for adoptive parents.
-"So there's absolutely no pay, no health insurance, no benefits at all for any time I take [off]," says the Tampa, Florida–based 42-year-old medical claims adjuster.
+"So there's absolutely no pay, no health insurance, no benefits at all for any time I take [off]," says the Tampa, Florida-based medical claims adjuster.

 Gerving plans to max out the one week of vacation she has saved up, but that won't cover the amount of time she'd like to take off.
 "My goal is to be able to stay home with him for one month, and just use that time to bond and for him to get to know us," she says.
 So she's aiming to raise about one month's worth of take-home pay, with a little extra thrown on top to cover health insurance for the month — about $3,500.
 If she doesn't raise enough, she'll return to work earlier than anticipated.